Body Surgery

 Recovery and Return

 Recovery from liposuction is generally less demanding than from procedures such as abdominoplasty.
 Most patients are comfortable returning to normal activity within 1–2 weeks, though flying is not recommended for 1 month.
-A compression garment is worn for 6–8 weeks.
+A compression garment is worn for 6–8 weeks and manual lymphatic drainage is recommended to support healing.
 Follow-up care is provided by our Oxford nursing team.

 Follow-up in Oxford